 Between 1978 and 2002, procrastination quadrupled, according to Piers Steel, business professor at the University of Calgary.
 Whether more people are simply admitting to procrastination or the hectic pace of our modern lives is causing more of us to struggle to keep up with deadlines, we don’t know.

-Either way, procrastination is a problem for many people.
+Either way, procrastination is a serious problem for many people and can get in the way of building good habits and being more productive at work.
 To overcome it, we need to understand where it comes from, and treat the root cause.

 Why we procrastinate